 - How to set up a Facebook autoresponder ⚙

 What is an autoresponder?

 Nowadays, we see two different definitions of what an autoresponder is.
-Traditionally, an autoresponder is a tool that can answer automatically to emails as mentioned per Wikipedia.
+Traditionally, an autoresponder is a tool that can answer automatically to emails as mentioned in Wikipedia.

-A modern view of what an auto-responder is would offer the ability to answer emails automatically, but also messaging channels such as text messages, WhatsApp, Facebook Messenger or Telegram and Line for example.
+A modern view of what an auto-responder is would offer the ability to answer emails automatically, but also messaging channels such as text messages, WhatsApp, Facebook Messenger, Instagram or Telegram, and Line for example.